 Geranium x cantabrigiense 'Biokovo'Item #3833 USDA Hardiness Zone: 4 - 8

 Dainty pink-flushed white flowers grace this hardy geranium from late spring into summer.
 Fragrant foliage becomes red-tinged in fall.
 Dwarf, ground-hugging form spreads gently by underground stems.
 Remains neat all season with little care.
 Thrives in cool summer climates.
 2015 Perennial Plant of the Year.
 Semi-evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Spreading mound 10 in. high, 3 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing; forms mound 10 in. tall, 3 ft. wide.

 - History & LoreHistory:This interspecies hybrid begins with ancestry from the American native G. maculatum crossed with G. cinereum, a native of the Pyrenees moutains.
 This hybrid is among the group known as the Cambridge geraniums originated in that part of the English countryside.
 Geranium x cantabrigiense 'Biokovo' received accolades as 2015 Perennial Plant of the Year.Lore:This genus was named from the Greek for crane becasue seed pods of the plants resemble the long beak of that bird.